ksenia312/nearby_service/README.md

   This key is needed to inform users why your application will use the local network.
 You must provide a string value that explains why your application needs LAN access.

+> Note that if you want to use the plugin **to send files**, you also need to follow the instructions of the filesystem
+> management package you are using.

 ## Usage